wildthinkslaboratory/blog-kit/_pages/calculus/secantRectangle/secantRectangle1.md

 # :::: clue
 # --outlinebox
 ##### Car Ride
-The car is at position 5 meters at time $t=0$ and follows the speed curve given.
+The car is at position 5 meters at time $t=0$ and follows the velocity curve given.
 Estimate how far has the car travels between time $t=0$ and time $t=8$.
 What is the car's position at time $t=8$?
 Round your answers to the nearest whole number.
 # --outlinebox
 # ::::